gutlessCGH/refindTTL/README.md

 * Selection backgrounds (set alternates to hide text labels for large and/or small icons)
 * Hidden elements (Labels, hints, arrows, and badges are hidden by default but will work if enabled)

 Text color can be modified by editing selection_big.png & selection_small.png.
 Paint over the bottom 50 pixels of the black square in big, the bottom 30 pixels of the black square in small.
-Keep the edges transparent.
+Painting over the entire square will apply a tint to the highlighted icon.
+Keep the edges of these background images transparent.

 ![Tints Demo](previewlc.webp)